luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 token's entire existence and state within a single, distinct Unspent Transaction Output (UTXO).
 This approach ensures that each name is uniquely identifiable and can be independently updated, transferred, or revoked without ambiguity.
-This makes ownership unequivocal: control over the private key that can spend the UTXO constitutes control over the Name-Token.
+This makes ownership unequivocal: controlling the private key that can spend the UTXO constitutes control over the Name-Token.
 This UTXO serves as the definitive, on-chain proof of ownership and the current state of the name.

 #### 2.2.2 Inscribed Metadata